yannisf/notes/apps/elasticsearch.md

 * The full document is available directly from the search results need for a separate round-trip to fetch the document from another data store.
 * Partial update requests will not function without the _source field.
 * When your mapping changes and you need to reindex your data, you can do so directly from Elasticsearch instead of having to retrieve all of your documents from another (usually slower) data store.
-*  Individual fields can be extracted from the _source field and returned in get or search requests when you don’t need to see the whole document.
+*  Individual fields can be extracted from the _source field and returned in get or search requests when you donï¿½t need to see the whole document.
 * It is easier to debug queries, because you can see exactly what each document contains, rather than having to guess their contents from a list of IDs.

 In Elasticsearch, setting individual document fields to be stored is usually a false optimization.
 The whole document is already stored as the _source field.
 It is almost always better to just extract the fields that you need by using the _source parameter.